| | | T. H. Strickler Bio from 1893

 Clarissa E., a graduate of the High School at Chapman, and a teacher in Dickinson

 County.
 Mrs. Mary E. Strickler passed from earth November 22, 1880.
+October 16, 1883, occurred the marriage of T. H. Strickler to

 Miss Emma O. Sexton.
 This lady was born in Georgia, but was reared from childhood